The Dragon Tamers - Cover

 At the creature’s screech, Jasper took off.
 The Feathered Drawg growled and used its grasping, clawed hands to push the thick blades out of its way, running on sinuous hind legs made for jumping onto the backs of larger prey rather than chasing small and agile humans.

 In his panic, he forgot the direction he had come from, knowing only that he wanted as much distance between himself and that predator as he could make.
-The grass all looked the same and having to make sharp turns to confuse the animal was just as confusing to him.
+The grass all looked the same, and the sharp turns meant to confuse the animal were equally disorienting to him.

 A wet spot from the earlier rain caused a slick mud that took his feet out from under him.
 Tumbling to the ground with a cry, Jasper barely had time to regain himself before he heard the Drawg approach behind him.
 It hissed again, opening its mouth wide enough to swallow him whole.